-2. Eat smart pre-pump.
 Aim to eat about an hour before working out.
 Consume a clean, healthy meal with proper proteins (grilled chicken, fish), carbs (yams or sweet potatoes), and fats to maximize the pump.
 Healthy fats like avocados along with slow-digesting carbs will maximize a pump over a longer period of time.
 Just don’t eat as you’re heading out the door; the nutrients won’t be in your body in time.
-Give yourself time to let the nutrients settle, then get ready to be pumped up.
+Give yourself time to let the nutrients settle.

-3. To get the chest swole, start with push-ups.
 A half hour before the beach, it’s time to start pumping up the muscles.
-Forget lifting massive weights — all this will do is annihilate your muscle tissue and make you look even smaller in the short-term.
-Instead, grab resistance bands (for Step 4) and a flat surface.
+Forget lifting massive weights — all this will do is annihilate your muscle tissue and make you look even smaller in the short term.
+Instead, grab resistance bands (for Step 4) and find a flat surface.
 Start with 15 to 20 push-ups, take a minute breather, then crank out 15 to 20 more.
-Make sure to really squeeze your chest muscles when in the up position.
+Make sure to really squeeze your chest muscles in the up position.
 Then repeat with close-grip push-ups, emphasizing the squeeze on the triceps.

-4. Use resistance to build the biceps.
-Stand up and place the resistance bands under your feet, then hold the bands and do bicep curls, squeezing your biceps as hard as you can, while maintaining control of your movement.
-Start with 15 to 20, take a quick breather, then do 15 to 20 more.
+Stand up and place the resistance bands under your feet, then use them to do biceps curls, squeezing your biceps as hard as you can while maintaining control of your movement.
+Start with 15 to 20 reps, take a quick breather, then do 15 to 20 more.
 In between the first and second set, flex your chest and triceps to make sure those muscles are still getting good blood flow.

-Skip the sit-up.
 Abdominals don’t pump up, so all you’ll get is a bloated-looking midsection.
 You either have the six-pack or you don’t.
 (And if you don't, maybe try one of these sun shirts.)

-5. Next, pump up the shoulders.
 Keep the resistance bands under your feet and raise your arms out in front of you (like Superman flying) and to the side.
-Do these front and side lateral raises for the same reps as the push-ups and the biceps.
+Do these front and lateral raises for the same reps as the push-ups and the curls.
 Keep your arms straight throughout the reps, and remember to do slow controlled lifts, squeezing the shoulders and lats throughout.